andruten/healthcheckbot/README.md

 # Health check bot

 Welcome to Health check bot 👋!!
 I'm a python bot for telegram which intends to implement a (very basic) healthcheck system.
-I can make HTTP requests or open Sockets.
+I perform HTTP requests and I'll let you know if your service is healthy :).

 ## Available commands